gluster/glusterfs/doc/admin-guide/en-US/markdown/admin_managing_volumes.md

 4. Rebalance the volume to ensure that all files are distributed to the new brick.

-    You can use the rebalance command as described in ?.
+    You can use the rebalance command as described in [Rebalancing Volumes](#rebalancing-volumes)

 <a name="shrinking-volumes" />
 ##Shrinking Volumes